NFL Wonderlic Test

 If you are being asked by a potential employer to take a Wonderlic exam, don’t panic!
 The Wonderlic is not a test of your self-worth or value – it’s only an assessment of problem-solving skills under pressure.

 That being said, proper preparation is key to go in with confidence.
-You can use our Wonderlic prep course to prepare.
+You can use a Wonderlic prep course to prepare.
 It includes:

 • In-Depth Study Guides